ID Your Problem

 Deer Mouse

-Deer Mice can transmit a wide variety of diseases to humans.
-One serious and often fatal disease transmitted by the deer mouse is Hantavirus.
-Learn More »
+Deer mice can transmit a wide variety of diseases to humans.
+Once serious and often fatal disease transmitted by the deer mouse is Hantavirus.

 Roof Rat